benrobinson16/SettingsBundleBuilder/README.md

 ## In Depth

 All public methods and types are documented so use `Command + click` to view quick help in Xcode.

+### Groups

+A `Group` offers a way to organise multiple items.
+Optionally provide header and footer text.

+**NOTE**: If an non-group item is placed at the root level after a `Group`, it will appear in the group due to the formatting of a `.plist` file.
+To avoid this, embed this item in a group.